Biology

 BIOL 328 Human Anatomy (Units: 4)

-Prerequisites: Restricted to Biology, Biochemistry, Chemistry, Clinical Science, and Kinesiology majors with sophomore standing or above; BIOL 230 with a grade of C- or better; or consent of the instructor.
+Prerequisites: Restricted to Biology, Biochemistry, Chemistry, Clinical Science, and Kinesiology majors with sophomore standing or above; BIOL 230* with a grade of C- or better; or permission of the instructor.

 BIOL 330 Human Sexuality (Units: 3)

-Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; one college-level Biology course; or consent of the instructor.
-Intended for B.A. in General Biology and non-Biology majors.
+Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better; one college-level Biology course*; or permission of the instructor.

 Course Attributes: